patrickbucher/daily-haskell/diary.md

 I worked through chapter 6 on modules, which taught me how to split up my source files into smaller parts, and how to use maps.
 I'd like to split up my _Revesi_ and _Spot_ code now.

+In the evening, I implemented the basic gameplay logic for spot.
+I figured out a mistake in jump detection and fixed it.
+Now I only need to check whether or not the game is finished and react accordingly, then I have a working game (with a random opponent).

 # Day 58 (Sa, 2025-10-04)

 It took me almost an hour to read chapter 5.
 There wasn't much new for me in it, because _Programming Haskell_ already goes deep into those topics covered there.
 However, I learned about the `scanl` and `scanr` functions.